General Trade vs Modern Trade in FMCG: Key Differences, Channels, and Growth Opportunities

 This guide breaks down what each channel means, how they compare, and how brands like yours can grow across all three.

-What Is General Trade in FMCG?
+What Is General Trade (GT) in FMCG?

 General trade refers to the traditional, unorganized retail network in India.
 It includes millions of kirana stores, local grocery shops, mom-and-pop outlets, paan shops, and street-side vendors.
 These are independently operated businesses, usually family-run, with no centralized management.